Roatan Dive Sites

 Discover the world's second-largest barrier reef right in our backyard.
 This tropical paradise attracts divers from all over the globe, searching for a unique underwater experience in crystal clear waters.
 With average water temperatures of 80 degrees and excellent visibility all year round, it's the perfect destination for any level of diver.

-Experience the magic of Roatan's coral, massive sponges, and colorful marine life, with over 35 dive sites to explore.
-From the south's West Bay to Man of War Cay, and with Anthony's Key in the middle, you'll be steps away from a world of natural adventure.
+Experience the magic of Roatan’s coral, massive sponges, and colorful marine life.
+With over 35 dive sites to explore, from the south’s West Bay to Man of War Cay, and with Anthony’s Key in the middle, you’ll be steps away from a world of natural adventure.

 See schools of tropical fish, fleets of eagle rays, and sea turtles on your dive.
 Explore hard-core wrecks, peaceful eel gardens, and shallow terraces where macro photo opportunities abound.
 Roatan's dive sites are a true underwater paradise with thick coral growth and gentle currents.